 Some DJs will do as many events as they possibly can, and often try to pack their weekends with all types of DJ work.
 If a disc jockey has already done an event in the afternoon before your wedding, they will likely be physically exhausted by the latter half of your wedding, which is exactly when they need to be the most alert and active.
 This is most common at large agencies, where “weekend warriors” may perform at four to six events over a three-day period.
 It is hard to believe that any DJ could give that many couples an adequate amount of attention leading up to, and on, their wedding day.

-Answer: Once a wedding is booked with me (signed contract in place) that date is taken off my calendar.
+Answer: Once a wedding is booked with me (signed contract and retainer in place) that date is taken off my calendar.
 Events such as graduation parties, birthday parties etc. I have booked more than one in the same day because they don’t require the same level of preparation and attention that a wedding would.

 10. What makes you different from your competitors?